 The classes are good, ranging from full-heart-attack style cardio workouts to less extreme stretching.
 If you are the kind of person that prefers to go at their own pace, they have a gym, or you can take a 1/9 Mile walk around the 3rd deck of the ship.

 The swimming pool has a retractable roof, which is often open unless there happens to be a might rainstorm, and it makes a pleasant place to meet or stare out to sea.

-There is a massage room, that must be booked in advance because it is popular.
+There is a massage room that must be booked in advance because it is so popular.
 Personally, I do not like to be touched by a stranger, plenty of people out there find it relaxing, so good luck to them.